 A charge to CGT usually arises after you sell an asset but can also occur when you:

 Everyone is allowed to make a certain amount of tax free capital gains each year.
 This ‘annual exempt amount’ is currently £12,300 for individuals and £6,150 for trusts.

 CGT is charged at a simple flat rate of 20% (2019-20: 20%) and this applies to most chargeable gains made by individuals.
 If taxpayers only pay basic rate tax and make a small capital gain they may only be subject to a reduced rate of 10% (2019-20: 10%).
 Once the total of taxable income and gains exceed the higher rate threshold, the excess will be subject to 20% CGT.

 An 8% surcharge applies to the sale of chargeable residential property (apart from a principal private residence) and carried interest (the share of profits or gains that is paid to asset managers).

-CGT is due for payment on 31 January following the end of the tax year.
-For example, for the tax year ending 5 April 2019, any CGT due must be paid by 31 January 2020 in order to avoid penalties and interest.
+CGT is usually due for payment on 31 January following the end of the tax year.
+For example, for the tax year ending 5 April 2020, any CGT due must be paid by 31 January 2021 in order to avoid penalties and interest.

 Notifying HMRC of liability to CGT

 If you are required to complete a Self Assessment tax return, you are required to notify HMRC of any taxable gains on the capital gains pages of the return.

 As with Income Tax you are required to calculate your liability to CGT even though this requires an understanding of the rules, the exemptions and the available reliefs.

 If you do not automatically receive a tax return each year you must still notify HMRC that you have a CGT liability.
 Tax geared penalties and interest are charged when CGT is paid late.